citizenfx/natives/ENTITY/IsEntityOnScreen.md

 This native will not check if the entity is not visible due to being occluded (for example, behind a wall).
 To check if a entity is on screen and is not occluded, use [IS_ENTITY_OCCLUDED](#_0xE31C2C72B8692B64).

+## Return value

+Returns `true` if the the entity is in between the minimum and maximum values for the 2d screen coord; otherwise, `false`.

 ## Parameters
 * **entity**: The entity to check.